cybector/SystemHealth/README.md

 # Disk Usage Information

-This Python project prints disk usage and other system information for a specified drive on a Windows system.
+ prints disk usage and other system information for a specified drive on a Windows system.

 ## How to Run